 Where does resolution make a difference?

-Mugs- Our templates were recently updated to 300 DPI.
-Although 150 is okay, the smaller details there are, the higher the resolution should be.
+Mugs: Our templates can have a DPI of up to 300.
+Although 150 DPI is okay, the smaller details there are, the higher the resolution should be.
 Mugs are being looked at up close, which is why you want to ensure that your files are high quality.

 Please note that our Design Maker is set to 150 DPI.
 We keep it this way because not everyone is an expert and may just want to print an image that they can’t change the resolution on.